 - Attending to office matters

-U.S. News & World Report ranks paralegals jobs as the 15th best social services job in the United States (2016).
-The Bureau of Labor Statistics projects 15 percent employment growth for paralegals.
+U.S. News & World Report ranks paralegals jobs as the 5th best social services job in the United States (2021).
+The Bureau of Labor Statistics projects 10% employment growth for paralegals through 2029, which is much faster than average job growth.
 So what kind of career can you expect after you earn your online certificate in paralegal studies?

 A paralegal’s job responsibilities can include all of the following:

 - Draft and sign legal correspondence (does not include legal opinion or advice)

 - Under the supervision of an attorney, interview clients and maintain contact with them

 - Summarize documents and proceedings

 - Legal research, fact gathering, and information retrieval